 They do not know the area the complaints come from

-The AMCS is drafting an information/education item for the website to advise owners to avoid the use of wood-burning camp fires and to make arrangements for renting a ‘pot-a-potty’ should they feel the need to spend time on their land prior to having a finished home to live in.
+The AMCS is drafting an information/education item for the website to advise owners to avoid the use of wood-burning camp fires and to make arrangements for renting a ‘port-a-potty’ should they feel the need to spend time on their land prior to having a finished home to live in.
 It is not uncommon for land owners to live in a RV during construction.

 Next meeting outside at Jamie’s, the date of the meeting is June 29, 6:00pm.